Anna Maria Island Travel Guide

 While I don’t believe one area to be better than the others, I did very much enjoy staying in the condo that my family rented on our last visit.
 Our condo was located in Holmes Beach and was only about a block and a half from public beach street access.
 It also had a pool shared with the condo complex, but it was very tranquil for a shared pool.

 When searching for places to stay on Anna Maria Island, you have a number of options available to you.
-If you are bringing a larger group, VRBO can be great for booking.
-If you are a couple or a smaller group, you might find something you like through Airbnb.
-We really enjoy having a kitchen for making breakfasts and lunches and then eating out for dinner, so a big kitchen was important to us.
-If you would rather stay in a resort or hotel, check out Booking.com!
+Whether or not you are bringing a large or small group, I suggest checking Booking.com first.
+We loved having a kitchen for making breakfasts and lunches and then eating out for dinner, so a big kitchen was important to us.
+If you don’t plan to eat in very much there are still a lot of great options on Anna Maria Island available on booking.com.

 If you want to stay super close to restaurants and bars, I suggest looking to stay close to Bridge Street or Pine Avenue.
 You may also find some nice places along Gulf Avenue too.